-The Fowler Award for Early Achievement in Astronomy was established in 2004 through the generosity of Mrs Rosemary Fowler.
-Two annual prizes are awarded to individuals who have made a particularly noteworthy contribution to Astronomy & Geophysics at an early stage of their research career.
-The two prizes are known as the Fowler Awards, after Ralph and Peter Fowler, two of the Royal Astronomical Society's most distinguished Fellows, who were father and son; and after Rosemary Fowler.
+The Fowler Award for early achievement in astronomy was established in 2004 through the generosity of Mrs Rosemary Fowler.
+The prize is awarded to individuals who have made a particularly noteworthy contribution to astronomy(including emerging areas), within 10 years of completing their PhD.
+This Award and the Fowler Award for early achievement in geophysics are named after father and son, Ralph and Peter Fowler, two of the Royal Astronomical Society's most distinguished Fellows, and also after Rosemary Fowler.

 The Society wishes to recognise the achievements of the award winners sufficiently early to give impetus to the recipients’ careers.
 The scientists may be of any nationality, but, normally, significant parts of the work for which the award is made should have been carried out while the recipient was working in the UK or with facilities in which the UK has a recognised interest e.g. UK-supported observing time on telescopes.
 At the time of nomination candidates, in normal circumstances, should have completed their PhD (defined as passing the viva examination) no more than 10 years previously.
 However, this time limit will not restrict the award of the prize to an individual who has taken maternity or paternity leave, who has taken a career break, for example for family reasons, or who has followed another career path (e.g. was educated in a system outside the UK, came to scientific research as a mature individual etc.).
 This prize is currently £500.

 Nominations should be submitted by 31 July for the following year's awards and should include:

 - A full CV